SfC Home > Physical Science > Physics > Force >

 - v is the straight line velocity of the object

-- r is the radius of curvature cause by the force
+- R is the radius of curvature caused by the centripetal force

 Centrifugal force is in the opposite direction